Insights

 • What are the most popular landmarks to visit in Chinatown?

-The most popular landmark in Chinatown is Magnificent Mile located in Chicago, followed by Grant Park and River North, located in Chicago and Chicago, respectively.
+The most popular landmark in Chinatown is Magnificent Mile located in Chicago, followed by River North and Grant Park, located in Chicago and Chicago, respectively.
 Depending on where and how long you plan on staying in Chinatown, you may be able to visit at least one of these cities.

 See more FAQs